apache/struts-site/source/core-developers/execute-and-wait-interceptor.md

       class="com.company.MyExecutorProvider"/>
 ```

-Please a take look into example implementation in the Showcase App.
+Please take a look into example implementation in the Showcase App.

-If now custom executor is defined, Struts will use `org.apache.struts2.interceptor.exec.StrutsExecutorProvider` by default.
+If no custom executor is defined, Struts will use `org.apache.struts2.interceptor.exec.StrutsExecutorProvider` by default.

 ## Examples